canonical/charm-relation-interfaces/interfaces/saml/v0/README.md

 ### Provider

-- Is expected to provide the metadata_url in the relation databag.
+- Might provide the metadata_url in the relation databag.
 - Is expected to provide the entity_id in the relation databag.
 - Is expected to provide the single_sign_on_service_redirect_url in the relation databag.
 - Is expected to provide the single_sign_on_service_redirect_binding in the relation databag.